Magenta RealTime

 Magenta RT and Lyria RT are pushing the boundaries of live generative music, and we are happy that Magenta RT marks a return of open releases from Magenta.

-We are currently working on the next generation of real-time models with higher quality, lower latency, and more interactivity, to create truly playable instruments and live accompaniment.
+We are also working on the next generation of real-time models with higher quality, lower latency, and more interactivity, to create truly playable instruments and live accompaniment.

 How to cite